Career Breaks

 Under the terms of the career break scheme teachers on career break are precluded from taking up an appointment in any capacity in any school within the State, and may only in exceptional circumstances, be employed as a substitute for a maximum of 90 days in the school year.

-However, in light of an ongoing shortage of substitute teachers, this limit has been temporarily removed for 2022/23, per the terms of Information Note TC0010/2022 (PDF).
+However, in light of an ongoing shortage of substitute teachers, this 90 day limit has been temporarily removed for 2024/25, per the terms of Information Note TC/IN 009/2024 (PDF).

-Teachers on career break are restricted to substitute work only.
+Teachers on career break are restricted to work which is paid through the OLCS only.

-Teachers on career break will be paid at their personal rate of pay, reflecting their point on the salary scale, after completing 40 school days of subbing, and substitute work undertaken while on career break will count toward their increment.
+Teachers on career break will be paid at their personal rate of pay, reflecting their point on the salary scale, after completing 40 school days of subbing, and substitute work undertaken while on career break will count toward their increment and pension.

 Returning from Career Break